sbrady/tribe/README.md

 I have also applied design patterns, such ah Factory, and Model view presenter.
 I drove the design using BDD and TDD.
 Starting with feature specs, and moving down into unit tests.
 I have applied the dependency inversion principle by using dependency injection.

+--some things I'd like to fix--

+Although I managed to contain the mess, the `bundle_calculator` is messy.
+I also suspect there is a non recursive solution

+There is no error handling at all.
+In particular what will happen when requested amount is not evenly divisible